Road to 3D Gaussian Splatting

 Introduction

-The end goal of this blog is providing the necessary c and explanations to understand 3D Gaussian Splatting.
+The end goal of this blog is to go over the necessary concepts and explanations to understand 3D Gaussian Splatting.
 I created this blog for my own learning and to simplify learning for others as well without the need to go around the internet gathering and intersecting the pieces of knowledge.
 This tutorial is based on several readings from different sources which will be cited with links.

 Problem Overview